LR-WaveHoltz: A Low-Rank Helmholtz Solver: Numerical Examples

 \subsection{Problems in 3D}

 We end the section by considering experiments in three dimensions, representing the solution using the tensor train format.
-The WaveHoltz iteration is generalized from two to three dimensions in a straightforward way using the rounding function in the \texttt{TT-toolbox}, we denote this method as the \textit{tensor train WaveHoltz} (TTWH) method.
-The open domain will be modeled using artificial damping rather than the nonreflecting conditions and we limit ourself to a non-accelerated scheme.
+The WaveHoltz iteration is generalized from two to three dimensions in a straightforward way using the rounding function in the \texttt{TT-toolbox}, we denote this method as the \textit{tensor train WaveHoltz} (TTWH) method. \revone{To our knowledge, there is no generalization of the fADI method to 3D tensors, so we choose a damping approach to model the open domain.}